JAM-Software/Virtual-TreeView/README.md

 6. it support cliping during cell draw;
 7. it support multiple columns;
 8. it draw header columns.
-9. expanding, colapsing by mouse click.
+9. expanding, collapsing by mouse click.
+10. mouse cursor and header column resize by mouse.

 What is not working yet:
 1. some mouse action like click, drag-drop, mouse move, hover;